 Enjoy the lighting of Toronto's official Christmas tree as well as live music by some of Canada's best artists, a fireworks display and skating parties - all for free.

 Santa Claus returns to the streets of Toronto, bringing a bit of early Christmas cheer with him.
 The parade starts at 12:30 p.m. at Christie Pits and ends its route at St.

 Lawrence Market.
 Remember to bundle up and come early to get a good spot to see Santa.

 One of a Kind Christmas Show and Sale

 Visit the Enercare Centre at Exhibition Place to browse a huge selection of unique gift and decorating ideas created and handmade by Canadian artists and craftspeople.
 This is a great spot to get some serious holiday shopping done.

 • See other Christmas Craft Shows in Toronto

-Feel the magic of the holiday season at Toronto's annual European-inspired Christmas Market happening at the Distiller District.
-Shop homemade crafts, sip a hot toddie in a beer garden and enjoy live entertainment.
+Feel the magic of the holiday season at Toronto's annual European-inspired Christmas Market happening at the Distillery District.
+Shop homemade crafts, visit Santa's house, sip a hot toddie in a beer garden and enjoy live entertainment.